Verifying the Union of Manifolds Hypothesis for Image Data: The union of manifolds hypothesis

-In this section we show that commonly-used image datasets are better described by the \emph{union} of manifolds hypothesis than just the manifold hypothesis.
-In order to achieve this, we first attempt to identify the connected components $\M_\ell$ of the data, and then obtain estimates $\smash{\hat{d}_k^{(\ell)}}$ of the intrinsic dimension of each connected component through \eqref{eq:id_estimator} for each $\ell=1,\dots,L$.
-Observing varying estimates across different $\ell$s would strongly support the union of manifolds hypothesis, whereas observing similar estimates would support the manifold hypothesis.

-Most image datasets are accompanied by class labels.
-We argue that class labels are a natural proxy for identifying the connected components $\M_\ell$, as one can easily conceive of continuously deforming any natural image from a given class into another image from the same class without any intermediate image not belonging to the class.
-For example, on MNIST we can likely continuously transform any $9$ into any other $9$ without leaving the manifold of $9$s, whereas attempting to similarly transform a $9$ into a $3$ would likely result in intermediate images that are neither $9$s nor $3$s.
+Before empirically verifying that the support of commonly-used image datasets is disconnected, let us develop intuition as to why this might be the case.
+For example, on MNIST we can likely continuously transform any $2$ into any other $2$ without leaving the manifold of $2$s, whereas attempting to similarly transform a $2$ into an $8$ would likely result in intermediate images that are neither $2$s nor $8$s.
+We conjecture that class labels, which are often available for our considered datasets, provide a sensible proxy for the connected components $cl(\M_\ell)$ of $supp(\P^*)$, precisely because one can conceive of continuously transforming any one member of any class into any other member of the same class without ever leaving the class.